The Calvary Christian School Handbook

 ILLNESS, INJURY, AND MEDICATION

 Parents will be called to pick up a child if his temperature is 100 degrees or higher or if he is vomiting.
+Students sent home with a fever or vomiting may not return to school for 24 hours from the last symptom.
 Assignments may be sent home to help the student keep up with his work while recovering.

 If a student is injured, the school will try immediately to reach the parent or guardian.
 In the meantime, the school will take the necessary steps that seem reasonable to care for the injury.
 In the case of an injury that requires medical treatment, the school will provide a supplemental student accident insurance form at the request of the parent.

-When at all possible, we encourage parents to schedule his student’s medication so that it may be given at home under his direct supervision.
+When at all possible, we encourage parents to schedule their student’s medication so that it may be given at home under his direct supervision.
 However, we realize that this is not always possible.
-Prescription medicine is given at parental request if it is in a prescription bottle with a prescription label accompanied by a specific time for administration.
+Prescription medicine is given at parental request if it is in a prescription bottle with a prescription label identifying the student to receive the medication and accompanied by a specific time for administration.
 Over-the-counter medication is given at parental request if it is in a sealed container and accompanied by the name of the medication and a specific time for administration.
 All such requests must be made in writing, signed by a parent.
 All medications will be kept locked in a medicine cabinet within the administration area.
 No student will be allowed to take any medication on his own while at school.

-The school office is open for business each day, Monday through Friday, between 7:30 a.m. and 4:00 p.m. during the school year and 8:00 a.m. and 2:00 p.m. in the summer.
+The school office is open for business each day, Monday through Friday, between 8:00 a.m. and 4:00 p.m.
 Anyone who has questions or needs information concerning school policies and activities may call or visit the school office during these hours.
 If a parent must bring homework, books, or other materials to his child during the school day, he must stop at the office to arrange for delivery.
-A parent desiring to visit a classroom during the day must check in at the office.
+A parent desiring to visit a classroom during the day should make prior arrangements and must check in at the office.

 Conferences to discuss the student’s progress and needs will be scheduled with parents periodically throughout the school year.
 Parents are always welcome to ask for extra conferences.
 We do ask, however, that parents call or send a written request for a conference with the teacher before coming.
 Teachers are on campus until 3:30 p.m. on school days and are willing to work with parents in scheduling conferences at mutually convenient times.
 If parents have questions or concerns about a teacher or a student’s homework, grade, or conduct, please arrange to speak with the teacher before coming to the administration.
 As a general rule, the administration will require this before taking action.

-An orientation/open house is scheduled early in the school year for parents to meet teachers and visit the classrooms, and throughout the year for parents to check the progress of their children.
+An orientation/open house is scheduled early in the school year for parents to meet teachers and visit the classrooms, and throughout the year for parents to check their children’s progress.
 Parents are encouraged to attend all meetings.

-P.E. uniforms are required for all students participating in P.E. classes.
-This uniform may be ordered through the office.
-Students who are not dressed out may receive disciplinary action.
-If a student is not dressed out for three consecutive classes, the student will be issued a new P.E. uniform and the charge added to the parents’ school bill.
+Physical Education uniforms are required for all 5th-9th grade students participating in Physical Education classes.
+This uniform is available through Lands’ End.
+Students who are not dressed out will receive disciplinary action.
+If a student is not dressed out for three consecutive classes, the student will be asked to order a new P.E. uniform.
 P.E. uniforms should be washed frequently.

-Radios, music devices or CDs, video and electronic games, playing cards, dice, skateboards, tobacco, alcoholic beverages, narcotic drugs, knives, guns, matches, and explosives of any kind are not permitted on school property.
+Radios, cameras, music devices or CDs, video and electronic games, playing cards, dice, skateboards, illegal drugs, tobacco of any kind, smoking paraphernalia of any kind, beer, or other alcoholic beverages at or away from school, narcotic drugs, knives, guns, matches, and explosives of any kind are not permitted on school property.
 Books, catalogs, or any other materials not directly related to a course of study are not to be brought to school.
 These items will be taken away and in some cases not returned.

 All policies apply to students attending school-sponsored functions.